tryportola/passage-neobank/README.md

 # @portola/passage-neobank

-Official TypeScript SDK client for Passage - the Loan GDS platform.
+Official Passage SDK for Neobank integrations - the recommended way to integrate with Passage.

 ## Installation